-Paper Pieced Tulip Sat Mar 2, 12-\$25 make this beautiful tulip block and into a wall hanging or make more for a bed sized quilt.
-This class is suitable for beginning paper piecers (see also Beginning Paper Piecing).
-The required book also has more paper pieced flowers, so once you learn how to paper piece, you can make any of the other flowers in the book.
+Paper Pieced Tulip Sat Mar 2, 12-\$25 make this beautiful tulip block and into a wall hanging or make more quilt.
+This class is suitable for piecers (see also Beginning Paper required book also has more paper so once you learn how to paper pieces.